jsejcksn/wellsfargo-autofocus-login/README.md

 ## Usage

-Load the [extension](/extension/) directory as [an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Chrome, or pack the extension and install it if you don't want to keep the directory of files on your computer.
-Or just install it at [the Chrome Web Store](https://chrome.google.com/webstore/detail/cgadmadfnbdaplnanejoebmbfpgpliee).
+Load the [extension](/extension/) directory as [an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Chrome, or pack the extension and install it locally.
+Or just install it directly at [the Chrome Web Store](https://chrome.google.com/webstore/detail/cgadmadfnbdaplnanejoebmbfpgpliee).

-Login at [the Wells Fargo homepage](https://www.wellsfargo.com/) and enjoy not having to type your username at every visit.
+Then login at [the Wells Fargo homepage](https://www.wellsfargo.com/) and enjoy not having to type your username at every visit.